-Intention to file a protest must be noted in writing immediately following the game.
-A formal written protest must be submitted to SOPFC within 48 hours after the end of the game.
-ONLY A VIOLATION OF THE LAWS OF THE GAME, RULES OR GUIDELINES OF THE FACILITY AS PUBLISHED ARE MATTERS FOR PROTEST.
-VIDEO TAPE WILL NOT BE VIEWED AS EVIDENCE IN A PROTEST.
-Disputes regarding fielding of illegal players, or non-roster players (as outlined in Section III B), must be brought to the attention of the game officials or site manager prior to the start of the second half of a game.
+Intention to file a protest must be emailed to SOPFC management immediately following the game.
+A formal written protest must then be submitted to SOPFC via email within 48 hours after the end of the game.
+Only a violation of the Laws of the Game, League Rules, or Guidelines of the Facility as published are matters for protest.
+Videotape will not be viewed as evidence in a protest.
+Disputes regarding fielding of illegal players, or non-roster players (as outlined in Section III.
+B.), must be brought to the attention of the referee or field manager prior to the start of the second half of a game.

 A. THE FIELD OF PLAY

 1. Dimensions: Field measures 60 x 35 yards minimum, up to 70 x 50 yards.